mnpk/profc/README.md

 }
 ```

-`DEFINE_PROFILE` macro automatically start to measure and ends with the scope.
+`DEFINE_PROFILE` macro will automatically start to measure and ends with the scope.

-results will be print out to stdout after running you program
+results will be print out to stdout after your program running.

 ```
 $ ./a.out